Francisca96/flare-game/ESOF_docs/4th_Assignment.md

 ####**Understandabilty** <a name ="und"></a>

-All modules on Flare are well document.
+All modules on Flare are well documented.
 Moreover, this is a pre-requisite specified on a [Codingstyle.txt](https://github.com/clintbellanger/flare-engine/blob/master/Codingstyle.txt) file on the engine.
 The code is documented using Javadoc style comments on the functions, especially if they are non-obvious.
 Every submission that doesn’t respect the requisites on this file is at risk of being rejected.

 ####**Heterogeneity** <a name ="het"></a>